Pinpoint Travel Health

 Tropical cyclones

-In Japan the tropical cyclone (typhoon) season is between June and December with most activity between July and September.
+In Japan the tropical cyclone (typhoon) season is between June and December, peaking between July and September.
 The highest risk is in southern parts of the country.
-Monitor approaching storms with Japan Meteorological Agency forecasts.
+Monitor any approaching storms using Japan Meteorological Agency forecasts.
 Follow the advice of the local authorities and emergency services, including any evacuation orders.

 Tropical cyclones in Japan often come with damaging high tides, increasing the risk of landslides and flooding.
 The dangers increase when an earthquake occurs shortly after a tropical cyclone has saturated an area.